gluobe/infrastructure-2.0-workshop/Lab 6 - Route 53/README.md

 ## End of Lab 6 ##
 Congratulations!
 You've successfully added a DNS record via Route53 to reach your website.

-Run this command on the management instance to update your score: `/.checkScore.sh`.
+Run this command on the management instance to update your score: `sudo checkscore`.

 Once you can reach both your instances via the Route53 records through the Load Balancer, you may continue to the [next lab](../Lab%207%20-%20ASG%20and%20LC%20(infra%201.0)).